 Forward Looking Information: Certain statements included in this presentation constitute forward looking statements or forward looking information under applicable securities legislation.
 Such forward looking statements or information are provided for the purpose of providing information about management's current expectations and plans relating to the future.
 Readers are cautioned that reliance on such information may not be appropriate for other purposes.
-Forward looking information in this presentation includes, but is not limited to, information with respect to: the expectation that strong capital efficiencies will enable production stability and future growth at current prices; details of Gear's strategy for future operations and growth; expected future drilling locations and inventory; forecast production in 2019 (including expected commodity weightings); forecast of net debt in 2019; forecast net debt to funds from operations in 2019; forecast percentage of 2019 funds from operations to be invested; expected total costs per boe in 2019; expectation that total costs will continue to improve upon resumption of growth; expectation that Gear's 2019 capital plan provides a solid foundation for future growth; the intent to target a strategic balance between low-risk production stability, maximizing revenue, and continued improvement of the balance sheet, while preparing for future growth within a stable oil pricing environment; forecast 2019 royalties, operating and transportation costs per boe, general and administrative costs per boe; estimated 2019 capital budget and details of such budget; expectation of minimal egress issues in the second and third quarters of 2019; forecast production per debt adjusted share in 2019; forecast funds from operations and funds from operations per debt adjusted share in 2019; intent to target a strategic balance between production stability, maximizing revenue, and further improvement of the balance sheet, while preparing for future growth within a stable oil pricing environ
+Forward looking information in this presentation includes, but is not limited to, information with respect to: the expectation that strong capital efficiencies will enable production stability and future growth at current prices; details of Gear's strategy for future operations and growth; expected future drilling locations and inventory; forecast production in 2019 (including expected commodity weightings); forecast of net debt in 2019; forecast net debt to funds from operations in 2019; forecast percentage of 2019 funds from operations to be invested; expected total costs per boe in 2019; expectation that total costs will continue to improve upon resumption of growth; the intent of the 2019 capital plan to maintain stable production and reserves values, maintain and enhance balance sheet strength and repurchase shares under the NCIB program; estimated 2019 free funds flow in excess of capital and yield; forecast 2019 royalties, operating and transportation costs per boe, general and administrative costs per boe, interest costs per boe; estimated 2019 capital budget and details of such budget; forecast production per debt adjusted share in 2019; expected sensitivities in funds from operations and net debt to changes in commodity prices; expected economics associated with certain drilling programs; expected future growth areas; expected drilling potential in certain other formations or zones; expectations of commodity prices and differentials; expectations of how Gear will transport and market its production; and expectations of the hedging program and amoun